podbaydoors/podbaydoors.github.io/Articles/25 03 9 - Hi-Bit Pixel Art Renderer - Layers/index.md

 }
 ```

 I kept gCameraDist constant, the camera could move in x and y but was fixed in z.
 Moving in z would cause closer tiles to scale up/down faster than tiles farther away.
 This would break the consistent texel size goal.
-When placing a new tile or changing a tiles z coordinate, I'd calculate the new tile scale by calling the function GetTexelScaleAtZ.
+When placing a new tile or changing a tile's z coordinate, I'd calculate the new tile scale by calling the function GetTexelScaleAtZ.

 This technique worked well and I was mostly satisfied with it.
 There was a bit of code complexity in managing the tile scale (moving multiple tiles at different z-depths was a tricky problem to get right).
 However, I proceeded with development using this approach for quite a while.
 It wasn't until I began implementing shadows that I started to rethink it.
 The problem was that if we did a parallel projection of a shadow onto a tile farther in the distance, the shadow texels were smaller than the texels of the tile they were projected onto.
 I could have used nearest sampling to make them the correct size, but then we'd be downsampling our pixel art shadow.
 I wanted to avoid downsampled shadows because downsampling ruins the look of pixel art (for example: single-texel lines will disappear).